ipilcher/fdf/doc/filter-api.md

 * Ensure that the cleanup function frees all resources that the filter module acquires during its lifetime, including any module-wide resources that are shared between instances.
-The FDF daemon itselt has no known memory or file descriptor leaks, so tools such as [`valgrind`](https://valgrind.org/) can be used to check for resource leaks.
+The FDF daemon itself has no known memory or file descriptor leaks, so tools such as [`valgrind`](https://valgrind.org/) can be used to check for resource leaks.